This month, THUMP honors Pride with a celebration of LGBTQ nightlife all across America. Follow our coverage here.

 "I started to meet gay people and slowly came out of the closet after being married for three years," Walker told me.
 Shortly after embedding within the city's alternative music scene, Walker started a production entity and online journal called New City Movement.
 Ever since, as head of the website, visual artist, and a DJ, he's become a unique voice for Salt Lake's arts and music population.
 He's helped bring some of the world's best DJs—past examples include Mark Farina, Marques Wyatt, Victor Simonelli, and Chez Damier to list a few—to Salt Lake City, booking venues ranging from clubs to an underground after-hours party in a plant store.

 We spoke with Walker on the phone a few days after he closed out the first night of the city's thriving Pride Parade with a rollicking DJ set with San Francisco's Mauricio Aviles.
 He shared some tips on exploring the city's gay nightlife scene, including parties that provide a safe space for the LGBT community, DJs who are allies or members of the LGBT community themselves, and the best venues and music-focused bars in Salt Lake City.

 Artemis is a friend of mine who is a huge gay advocate.
 She works for the state education board and does tons of special education seminars on trans awareness for teachers, which is really cool.
 She DJs over the weekend.

 2. Skittish and Bus

-Jesse Walker: Skittish and Bus are a guy-girl duo—and married couple—that come from the Burning Man world.
-They dress up in crazy costumes and they have a radio show.
+Jesse Walker: Skittish and Bus are a bisexual, married couple that come from the Burning Man world.
+They dress up in crazy costumes and they have a radio show called "Sonic Electronic"..
 They're really interesting to keep an eye on.
-They're not gay specifically, but they're allies.

 Choice is another great female DJ that's been coming up.
-She just played a movement as an all-female party that she's done a few years in a row representing New City Movement.
+She just played Girls Gone Vinyl at Movement Festival in Detroit for the second year with Artemis, which she's done a few years in a row representing New City Movement.